 The emphasis on flavour makes Sichuanese food a robust and confident cuisine.
-The Szechuan cuisine boasts 24 different types of ‘complex flavours’复合味.
+The Sichuan cuisine boasts 24 different types of ‘complex flavours’复合味.
 The Kung Pao taste (the sweet-sour-scorched chili flavour) is obviously the most beautiful one.
-The two spices (Szechuan Peppercorns and Dried Chillies) are sizzled in oil until the chillies are darkening.
+The two spices (Sichuan Peppercorns and Dried Chillies) are sizzled in oil until the chillies are darkening.
 Throw in a bit of sweet and sour.
 And you have Kung Bao Flavour, a truly marvellous taste.

 - 500g shrimp, peeled and deveined (this calls for about 1000g fresh shrimp)